-Japan's ODA policies promote efforts in each developing country in accordance with the ODA Charter (see page 196).
+Japan's ODA policies promote efforts in each developing country in accordance with the ODA Charter.
 Section 1 describes the ODA Charter, which serves as the foundation for Japan's ODA in developing countries, as well as the content of policies that are based on the Charter.